Thibaut-Gudin/ocaml-video-players/README.md

-# ocaml-video-players
+# ocaml-js-video-players

-## What does ocaml-video-players do ?
+## What does ocaml-js-video-players do ?

 This plugin allows you to add different video players to add in your ocaml mobile app.